 Private sector organisations currently connected to the HSCN Transition Network (formally N3) are strongly encouraged to purchase and migrate to replacement HSCN connectivity at the earliest opportunity.

 - deliver significant cost savings in comparison to existing N3 services - organisations who have already procured HSCN connectivity to replace existing N3 services are reporting significant savings within a range of 30-60%

 - avoid any disruption to service as NHS Digital start to close down the N3 legacy infrastructure over the coming months

 Whilst not essential, we advise that organisations use the HSCN Quote Form when asking suppliers to provide pricing so the responses they get back are in a consistent format and easy to compare.
-This form has been socialised with suppliers already and a list of suppliers able and willing to respond using this form is provided in the table below.

 Supplier compliance and private sector organisation procurements